Small practical tips! Products and their contents.

 Walnuts (like other nuts) contain only unsaturated fats.
 They lower the risk of heart disease by up to 20%.
 One ounce contains 166 calories, 17 grams of fat and 2 grams of cellulose.

-You can carry the packet of walnuts in your pocket for a protein boost after work and to satisfy your hunger before dinner.
+You can carry a packet of walnuts in your pocket to fuel up on protein after work and stave off hunger before dinner.

 Rice.

-Many people avoid carbohydrates because they think they fill you up.
+Many people avoid eating carbohydrates, believing they put on weight from them.
 Carbohydrates are important for maintaining energy levels.
-Brown rice and bread contain a lot of fiber, which helps reduce cholesterol levels and the risk of heart disease, colon cancer, gallstones, diabetes and obesity.
-Dietary fiber is especially necessary for the functioning of the intestines, which become increasingly sluggish with age.
+Brown rice and bread contain a lot of fiber, which helps reduce cholesterol levels and the risk of cardiovascular disease, colon cancer, gallstones, diabetes and obesity.
+Dietary fibre is particularly necessary for the functioning of the gut, which becomes increasingly sluggish with age.

-It is the healthiest meat, with very little fat (after the skin is removed).
-Chicken meat is rich in protein and prevents bone loss.
-It is a source of selenium, which protects the body from cancer, and B vitamins, which increase energy reserves and strengthen brain function.
+This is the healthiest meat, with very little fat (once the skin is removed).
+Chicken is rich in protein and prevents bone loss.
+It is a source of selenium, which protects the body against cancer, and of B vitamins, which increase energy reserves and enhance brain function.

 Pepper.

-Pepper (Capsicum annuum) is a perennial vegetable plant of the potato family that is usually grown as an annual plant.
-Its homeland is the tropical parts of America.
+Pepper (Capsicum annuum) is a perennial vegetable plant of the potato family that is usually raised as an annual.
+It is native to tropical parts of the Americas.

-The fruit of the pepper is a pepper, the appearance and taste of which depends on the variety of the plant.
-There are hundreds of species of different sizes, shapes and colors.
+The fruit of the pepper is a capsicum, the type and taste of which depends on the variety of the plant.
+There are hundreds of varieties, varying in size, shape and colour.
 Often the shape is elongated or oval.
-By color, red and green, white, yellow, orange, burgundy, violet and others are common.
-Some varieties reach up to 200 g.
-Hot peppers contain the alkaloid "capsaicin".
-Pepper is in first place among the sources of vitamin C - up to 240 mg per 100 g.
+By colour, red and green, white, yellow, orange, burgundy, violet and others are common.
+Some varieties reach 200 g.
+Hot peppers contain the alkaloid 'capsaicin'.
+Pepper is the first among vegetables in vitamin C - up to 240 mg in 100 g.

 Wheat germ.

-1 tbsp. germ contains 7% of the daily required amount of magnesium, which protects against muscle spasms and is related to heart activity.
-Wheat is a rich source of Vitamin E.
+1 tsp of germ contains 7% of the daily required amount of magnesium, which protects against muscle cramps and is related to heart function.
+The bee is a rich source of Vitamin E.

 Add wheat germ to yogurt and fruit.